If you are looking into graduate school and are considering a career in the U.S. Foreign Service, please consider the following fellowships.

 Internships Fellows participate in a domestic and international internship.
 During the first internship, fellows work on international issues in Washington, D.C., the summer before the first year of graduate school.
 Between their first and second years of graduate school, fellows will intern at an overseas USAID mission.

 Curriculum Graduate degrees must be relevant to work at USAID.
-Graduate degree programs must be approved by the Payne program.
+The Payne program approves graduate degree programs.

-Application Deadline January
+Application Deadline October

 For more information about the Payne fellowship, click here.